 Is your elearning working hard enough for mobile users?
 With people checking phones 10 times a day, elearning that’s not responsive or delivering quality experiences on smaller screens is missing a trick.
 In this blog we look at the importance of responsive elearning design and provide some vital tips to help you optimize your digital learning experiences for the modern learner (who we know comes with smartphone in hand).

 What is responsive elearning design?

-Responsive (or Adaptive) design means that your design adapts to the screen it is viewed on.
-Simply put, smaller screens have less space.
-You can’t fit as much on the screen, and the layout adjusts accordingly.
+Responsive design means that your content adapts to the screen it is viewed on.
+Smartphones and tablets have less screen space than desktop devices.
+With less real estate, you can’t fit as much on the screen, and the layout needs to adjust accordingly.

-But what kind of learning content do learners want to access on mobile devices?
+What kind of content do learners want to access on mobile devices?

 - Quick glance microlearning (short, 2-3 minute modules)

 And here’s some that might call for a different approach: